 Original budget compared to final budget.
-During the year there was a need to adjust expenditures in the final budget to \$636,599 from the originally budgeted \$606,523.
-This is primarily related to the \$11,081 increase within the building inspection and fire line items of public safety.
+During the year there was no need to adjust expenditures in the final budget of \$664,249.
+However, expenditures within departments were adjusted as actual expenditures became known during the year.

 Final budget compared to actual results.
-During the current fiscal year the Township had no negative budget variances from the comparison of the final budget to the actual results:
+During the current fiscal year the Township had no actual expenditures in excess of the amounts appropriated.